2017 UST Growling Tigers basketball team: Last man standing

 Having the reputation as being one of the most passionate sports fans in the country, the UST community's absence in the gallery became more noticeable as the crowd dwindled down to around fifty people that included the school's drummers and cheering squad.
 This absence was emphasized on October 25 after the Tigers lost their 11th straight game of the season, cameras were focused on a lone UST student at the stands singing their school hymn.
 This particular report awakened the community as students trooped back to the Araneta Coliseum in support of the team on the last playing game of the season on November 12.
 The iconic "Go USTe!" chant was once again heard for the first time after three months.

 Schedule and results

 Preseason tournaments

 The Filoil Flying V Preseason games were not aired on television for the first time in the tournament's history after the organizers' partnership with ABS-CBN Sports had ended.

 UAAP games

-Elimination games were played in a double round-robin format.
-All games were aired on ABS-CBN Sports and Action and Balls.
+Elimination games were played in a double round-robin format and all of UST's games were televised on ABS-CBN Sports and Action and Balls.